JD Vance issues fresh Zelensky criticism as Trump pauses US aid to Ukraine

 He also used the interview as an opportunity to criticise Europe’s approach to free speech, saying governments wanted to “silence and shut down” free speech in response to criticism over immigration.

-The interview came hours after Mr Trump ordered a pause on aid to Ukraine.
+The interview came as Mr Trump ordered a pause on aid to Ukraine.

 A White House official said the US was “pausing and reviewing” aid to Ukraine to “ensure that it is contributing to a solution”, the Associated Press reported.